 It particularly studies the life of Costa Rica’s well-known amphibians, namely the Blue Jeans Frog and the Red-Eyed Tree Frog.

 Both the Mariposario and the Ranario can be found inside the park of the Mawamba Lodge.

 Tortuguero Travel Information

-Climate in Tortuguero: Dry season is not felt in Tortuguero as much as it does in the other regions of Costa Rica.
-The month of March is considered as the driest.
-Wet season starts in May and ends in January.
+The climate in Tortuguero: Dry season is not felt in Tortuguero as much as it does in the other regions of Costa Rica.
+The month of March is considered the driest.
+The wet season starts in May and ends in January.
 July receives the most rain showers.

-What to bring to Tortuguero: Essential things to bring in Tortuguero are raincoat, closed hiking shoes, high SPF sunscreen, wide hat, insect repellent, dry bag, binoculars for wildlife watching and waterproof action camera.
+To bring to Tortuguero: Essential things to bring in Tortuguero are raincoats, closed hiking shoes, high SPF sunscreen, a wide hat, insect repellent, a dry bag, binoculars for wildlife watching, and waterproof action camera.